jsanderss1/ATTToyPanelManager/README.md

-# ATTToyManagerLogin
+# ATTToy Panel Manager
-This is a simple program for a Toy company for the adims to access the panel manager through the login screen.
+This is a simple program for a Toy company for the admins to access the panel manager through the login screen.